Founder member of Division Two 1892. Failed re-election 1908.

 In 1981 City were promoted to Division Three and almost got into Division Two the following year.
 In the mid 1980s the club lost its way.
 There was instability in the boardroom, a succession of managers and financial problems that at one stage led to a threatened strike by players over unpaid wages.
 City were relegated to Division Four in 1986 and, a year later, they became the first club to be automatically relegated to the Conference.
 After winning the Conference title, City returned to the League in 1988.
 It is a remarkable fact that Lincoln City has lost its League status four times and on each occasion has regained it after one season.

 Nine seasons of relative stability followed culminating in promotion to Nationwide Division Two in 1998 but they lasted only one season at the higher level.
-Further boardroom and financial crises have followed and since February 2001, the club has been owned by a consortium representing supporters, making City one of the first community-owned clubs in the country.
+Further boardroom and financial crises followed and in February 2001, the club became owned by a consortium representing supporters, making City one of the first community owned clubs in the country.

 - (a) Lincoln City Official Website